ghdl/ghdl/doc/using/Simulation.rst

   * ``port`` Like ``proc`` but display ports and signals too.
     If `KIND` is not specified, the hierarchy is displayed with the ``port`` mode.

-.. option:: --no-run

-  Stop the simulation before the first cycle.
-This may be used with :option:`--disp-tree` to display the tree without simulating the whole design.
-This option actually elaborates the design, so it will catch any bound error in port maps.

 .. option:: --xref-html [options] files...